sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

 - while small contracts are low dollar value and low risk, they take up the time of procurement officers whose expertise is needed for complex and high-risk procurement.
 - although procurement processes at ESDC are becoming streamlined (including initiatives like contract on demand), getting external help for small pieces of ad hoc development work (say to fix a bug or to build a small prototype) still takes weeks.
-In the world of open source, where the code is freely available to anyone to fix and access immediately, and when IT is moving towards a DevOps/agile way of working  (where changes to IT systems can, and should, be made daily, it is necessary to have a procurement process that can move equally as fast.
+In the world of open source, where the code is freely available to anyone to fix and access immediately, and when IT is moving towards a DevOps/agile way of working (where changes to IT systems can, and should, be made daily), it is necessary to have a procurement process that can move equally as fast.
 Without fast procurement we hinder our ability to deliver high-quality IT solutions.
 - Supply arrangements and contract on demand are great but mostly for larger companies, those in the NCR and those who regularly get GC contracts.
 Barriers exist for freelancers and startups to access GC contract $.

 ---